Vik-Devetiarov/LEARN_DB/LEARNING.md

 - Listed out everything separately that I will need to review again after finishing the book.

 ## 2025-07-11:
 - Currently reading "Code: The Hidden Language of Computer Hardware and Software".
-Pages read: 308 - 69%;
+Pages read: 308 - 69%.

+## 2025-07-12:
+- Currently reading "Code: The Hidden Language of Computer Hardware and Software".
+Pages read: 345 - 77%;
+- Installed Racket to do SICP in Scheme;
+- Found MIT lecture video recordings for SICP.